benlynch1931/Makers-Journey/README.md

 ## Pair-Programming Feedback

-**Disclaimer!** *These are all anonynous due to my preferences.
+**Disclaimer!** *These are all anonymous due to my preferences.
 I didn't want anyone to feel awkward filling out the form.*

 ### Response 1-1